The IUP Marching Band is open to all IUP students.

 Membership is based upon audition.
 New and old members are required to audition each year.

-If you play a wind instrument, auditions for the Fall 2015 season are scheduled for Friday, August 14.
-Students needing housing will register for auditions from 2 to 4:30 p.m., in Cogswell Hall.
+If you play a wind instrument, auditions for the fall 2019 season are scheduled for Friday, August 16.
+Students needing housing will register for auditions from 2:00 to 4:30 p.m. in Cogswell Hall.
 The auditions will start at 3:00 p.m.
 You will be asked play some of the music for the first show.
 You should also be prepared to sight-read and/or play scales.
 Results are posted no later than 6:30 p.m.
-Those interested in joining the Drumline or Colorguard should plan to arrive between 1:00 and 3:00 p.m. on Wednesday, August 12.
-Drumline and Colorguard members will move into permanent housing upon arrival on August 12.
+Those interested in joining the Drumline or Colorguard should plan to arrive between 1:00 and 3:00 p.m. on Wednesday, August 14.
+Drumline and Colorguard members will move into permanent housing upon arrival on August 14.

 Music for the first show will be available online by July 4.

-Fill out the online application.
+online application.
 This also pertains to returning members.
 More information will be mailed to you in the summer upon request.
-If you have any questions pertaining to the Drumline, contact Drumline section leader Mike Garbett at firstname.lastname@example.org.
-Students interested in the color guard should contact either of the guard captains — Amanda Haran, at email@example.com, or Alyssa Padilla, at A.A.Padilla@iup.edu.
+If you have any questions pertaining to the Drumline, contact Drumline section leader Aaron Kingan at email@example.com.
+Students interested in the color guard should contact either of the guard captains—Lesley Brightwell, at firstname.lastname@example.org.

-Band Camp begins August 15, the day after auditions, and lasts until noon on August 23.
-We begin at 8:00 a.m. and finish at 10:00 p.m.
+Band Camp begins August 17, the day after auditions, and lasts until noon on August 25.
+Each day begins at 8:00 a.m. and finishes by 10:00 p.m.
 Housing and meals are provided until university meal plans take effect.
-For those who do not make it and live a good distance away, housing will still be provided and meals may be purchased at the dining hall for a reasonable cost.
+For those who do not pass the audition process and live a good distance away, housing will still be provided and meals may be purchased at the dining hall for a reasonable cost.

 Most of the members bring enough for the week and make arrangements to get more at a later time.
 Thursday night rehearsal is open for all parents, friends, and alumni.
 This is another opportunity to visit band members, bring them more clothes, and observe what the band has accomplished throughout the week.

 Instruments are provided for each member.
-If you need an instrument for the audition, you may sign it out upon arrival for registration.
 Anyone wishing to use their own personal instrument during the season may do so with the understanding that any repair costs incurred will be your own responsibility.
-Uniforms are also provided; however, you are responsible for purchasing full-length white socks and white marching band shoes and black gloves.
+Uniforms are also provided; however, you are responsible for purchasing full-length white socks and white marching band shoes and WHITE gloves.
 Guard members should purchase black shoes.
-All shoes and gloves should be purchased well in advance of Band Camp, since the first game is on September 12.
+All shoes and gloves should be purchased well in advance of Band Camp, since the first performance on September 17.

 That is up to the student.
-The Marching Band consists of more than 180 members and staff with almost every field of study represented.
 We find that those students involved in the Marching Band do have a very successful college experience academically and socially.
 Being involved in an organization with such a high standard and reputation gives the student an opportunity to work with colleagues and mentors in and out of their field.
-The band functions under the leadership of the director, Dr. David Martynuik.
 The experience is valuable and worthwhile.
-When you are looking into a crowd of thousands of high school students standing and cheering while you play our traditional rendition of “Amazing Grace,” all of the long hours and hard work becomes even more worthwhile.

-As far as keeping a respectable grade point average (GPA), most members find their GPAs higher in the Fall semester than in the Spring.
+As far as keeping a respectable grade point average, most members find their GPAs higher in the Fall semester than in the Spring.
 Hard to believe?
 Well, when you have a demanding schedule and know that you have an assignment due or an exam to study for, you must accomplish it during what free time you do have.
 It is up to each individual student.
-If he/she uses the time wisely, they will have a successful and beneficial experience.
+If he/she/they uses the time wisely, they will have a successful and beneficial experience.